GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v6-controller/README.md

 ## Description

-This module creates a slurm controller node via the [SchedMD/slurm-gcp] [slurm\_controller\_instance] and [slurm\_instance\_template] modules.
+This module creates a slurm controller node via the [slurm-gcp] [slurm\_controller\_instance] and [slurm\_instance\_template] modules.

-More information about Slurm On GCP can be found at the [project's GitHub page][SchedMD/slurm-gcp] and in the [Slurm on Google Cloud User Guide][slurm-ug].
+More information about Slurm On GCP can be found at the [project's GitHub page][slurm-gcp] and in the
+[Slurm on Google Cloud User Guide][slurm-ug].

 The [user guide][slurm-ug] provides detailed instructions on customizing and